 Lip injections contour and add volume

-Fill in acne scars and other depressionsStimulate collagen production for long term results
+Fill in acne scars and other depressions

 Virtually painless

 No downtime required

 DERMAL FILLERS BEFORE AND AFTER*

 Dermal filler before and after pictures show the effective transformations possible with facial fillers.
 Each patient saw an improvement in fine lines and wrinkles, also replenished volume loss and restoration to facial symmetry and youthful contours.
 Results may vary; however dermal fillers provide each patient a way to turn back the clock and improve their facial features.*